mx419/ds1003_proj/README.md

 ```
 The bigfile.csv is the dataframe we are going to merge in the next step.

-### Part 3: Data Clean, Merge and Feature Selection
+### Part 3: Data Clean, Merge

 1. Clean Vocab_map_text file.
     * It will convert the original vocab_map_txt file format into (word_id, n-gram dictionary) format.

-2. Data Merge and Feature Selection.
-    * It will generate 16 files in different legal fields.
+2. Merge 100Votelevel_touse.dta, sunstein_data_for_updating.csv and bigfile.csv to get dataframe with caseid, panel vote and legal field.
+    * We have 100Votelevel_touse.dta, which contains case_id (start with X) and citation.
+We also have sunstein_data_for_updating.csv, which contains citation and issue, which represent legal fields.
+After merging these two files on citation, we got 2526 records with case_id, citation and issue in columns.
+By citation and issue, we then get dataframe with case_id, citation, issue and its corresponding panel vote from part2.

 3. Recommendation and predication
     * Get information of usage of the station on that particular date on historical date and get recommendation on the station.
     * Get two alternative stations nearby which meet with the criterion: I. within 15-minute walk, II. predicted to be recommended.

+### Part 4: Feature Selection

-### Part 4 : Modeling and Generating key word features
+### Part 5 : Modeling and Generating key word features

 1. Find target word feature id
 ``` sh